Crawl4AI vs fastCRW in 2026 — Python Library or Deployable API?

 TL;DR

 fastCRW is a Firecrawl-compatible web scraping, crawling, and search API that ships as a single static Rust binary — a deployable service, not a library.
 Crawl4AI is an open-source Python library you import and run in-process, managing Playwright and a browser pool yourself.
-On Firecrawl's public scrape-content-dataset-v1 (1,000 URLs, harness diagnose_3way.py, run 2026-05-08), fastCRW wins truth-recall (63.74% vs 59.95%); p50 latency is effectively tied (1914ms vs 1916ms); Crawl4AI wins the p90 tail (4754ms vs 14157ms).
+On Firecrawl's public scrape-content-dataset-v1 (1,000 URLs, harness diagnose_3way.py, run 2026-05-08), fastCRW wins truth-recall (63.74% vs 59.95%); p50 latency is effectively tied (1914ms vs 1916ms); in fast mode, fastCRW p90 is 4348ms — the lowest of the three tools tested.
 See the full distribution on /benchmarks.

 Library vs API: the real decision